 First person pronouns should always be used to refer to your current, present self: the darkness behind your eyes.
-This applies even - and especially - when, due to time travel, there are other versions of you wandering around.
+This becomes criticially important when, due to time travel, there are other versions of you wandering around.

 In 1990, you tie your shoelaces.
 You travel back to 1957.
 You then wait until 1990 and go and find your past self.
 Through a pair of binoculars, from across the street, you observe your past self tying his or her shoelaces.

-Do not refer to that individual as "myself" and do not smugly announce "I am tying my shoelaces", particularly if you are relaying your observations to a third party.
+Do not refer to that individual as "myself" and do not smugly announce "I am tying my shoelaces" to third parties.
 Other versions of you must be referred to using the third person perspective, as in "My past self is tying his/her shoelaces".
 You may also number the various instances of yourself according to where in their personal timeline this event is taking place.
 In this example, if your name happened to be "Henrietta", then this would be "Henrietta-1 is tying her shoelaces".
 You, observing Henrietta-1 through the binoculars, are Henrietta-2.

 If Henrietta-1 happened to look up and spot you, she could use the same rules: "Henrietta-2 is watching me tie my shoelaces".
 She would also be permitted to refer to you has her "future self" and she would not be permitted to say "I am watching myself tie my shoelaces".

 It's important to understand how ambiguous sentences like these are without this convention!
 Remember that with time travel, a person can tie his or her past or future self's shoelaces!
 So, even with just two Henriettas present, the sentence "I am tying my shoelaces" has four distinct interpretations: